Amae69/Programming_In_Golang/support_ticket-cli/document.md

-# Building a Simple Ticket Tracker CLI in Go
+### A lightweight, command-line alternative to complex ticketing systems.

-*A lightweight, command-line alternative to complex ticketing systems.*
+Using golang and cobra-cli, I built a simple command-line interface for managing support tickets.
+Tickets are stored locally in a CSV file.

 ---